Michel Ferdinand d'Albert, 5th Duke of Chaulnes

-Michel Ferdinand d'Albert d'Ailly (31 December 1714 – 23 September 1769), Duke of Picquigny and then Duke of Chaulnes from 1744, was a French astronomer, physicist and freemason.
+Michel Ferdinand d'Albert, 5th Duke of Chaulnes (31 December 1714 – 23 September 1769), Duke of Picquigny and then Duke of Chaulnes from 1744, was a French astronomer, physicist and freemason.

 Early life

 Michel Ferdinand d'Albert d'Ailly was the younger son of Marie Anne Romaine de Beaumanoir and Louis Auguste d'Albert d'Ailly, 4th Duke of Chaulnes (1676–1744).
 His elder brother was Charles François d'Albert d'Ailly, 5th Duke of Chaulnes (1707–1731).

 His paternal grandfather was Charles Honoré d'Albert, 3rd Duke of Luynes.
 Among his cousins were Charles Philippe d'Albert de Luynes, the 4th Duke of Luynes as well as the astronomer Paul d'Albert de Luynes, Cardinal and Archbishop of Sens.

 Career

 He commanded the light cavalry of the Maison du Roi (King's Household).
 In 1750 he became the king's commissioner to the Estates of Brittany and persuaded the assembly to accept the Vingtième tax.